BOOK SYNOPSIS

 Even their jobs are unique.

-And, that's what really tipped the scales and makes it a real winner for me.
-It's nearly impossible to find books that are unique, especially romance novels.
-Everything has already been done a million times over, so it's always refreshing to read a book with a unique storyline.
+And, that's what really tipped the scales and made it a real winner for me.
+It's always refreshing to find a book with a unique storyline, especially when it comes to romance novels.

 MY RATING